AaltoSciComp/scicomp-docs/triton/tut/connecting.rst

 Connecting via the Virtual Desktop Interface
 --------------------------------------------

-If you go to https://vdi.aalto.fi, you can access a cloud-based Aalto workstation.
+If you go to https://vdi.aalto.fi, you can access a cloud-based Aalto Linux workstation.
 HTML access works from everywhere, or download the "VMWare Horizon Client" for a better connection.
 Start a Ubuntu desktop (you get Aalto Ubuntu).
 From there, you **have to use the